top of page

 • Check for early signs of decay

-Between ages two and five, children begin developing more baby teeth and learning daily oral hygiene habits.
+Between ages two and five, children develop most of their baby teeth and begin learning daily oral hygiene routines.

 • Preventing cavities